pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 title:  GCC, optimisations and pointer aliasing
 date:   2014-05-09 00:00:00
 tags: C C++ aliasing optimisation
+ART-STD-ALIASING: /2014/07/23/gcc-c-standard-and-pointer-aliasing.html
 ---

+_[Note: some of the statements made in this article turned out to be incorrect.
+They have been corrected later [here]({{ page.ART-STD-ALIASING }}).
+End of note]_

 Today I'm going to talk about **pointer aliasing** and the way it is controlled in GCC.
 While most people know the first part, not so many know the second (I didn't until recently), so hopefully there will be readers